hiep4hiep/XSOAR-HA-MT-Terraform/README.md

 - 3 Main XSOAR application servers in 3 AZs
 - 3 Host XSOAR servers in 3 AZs.
 These 3 hosts are belong to the same host HA group.
 - 1 OpenSearch cluster with 3 master nodes and 3 data nodes
-- 2 EFS mount
+- 2 EFS mount points for XSOAR Main and XSOAR Host
-- 1 Network Load Balancer for XSOAR main application servers
+- 1 internal Network Load Balancer for XSOAR main application servers

 ### Note for XSOAR Host installation
 This deployment will only install the application on XSOAR main servers.
 After accessing XSOAR main servers web UI, you need to activate license, generate Host installer, copy to the Host servers then run the installation script in each Host server manually (or via any other automation/provisioning tools like Ansible).